stefan-beuchert/HandGestureRecognizer/README.md

 The combination of these formed clusters by just explaining 50% of the variance gives some hope that a good separation of the data with more dimensions being involved is possible.

-#### <a name="results-matrices"></a>  b) Confusion matrix to find similar gestures
+#### <a name="results-matrices"></a>  b) Confusion matrices to find similar gestures
 To get a good impression on how well the algorithms perform for the different classes we generated the confusion matrices.
 Values on the diagonal should be high as they mean "The algorithm predicted a given input vector as belonging to the class and it actually belonged to the class".
 On the opposite, values in the rest of the matrix should be low as these mean "Given a vector the prediction was wrong".
-The colors are according to it.
+The colors are set accordingly.

 ![Conf_matrix_svm](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/svm_heatmap_27.png)
-In the figure above, one can see clearly several clusters of classes where the SVM algorithm mispredicted some gestures.
+In the figure above, one can clearly see several clusters of classes where the SVM algorithm mispredicted some gestures.
 For example, the classes one to three or the classes 20 and 21 form this kind of clusters.
 This plot was the basis of our manual collections of classes as mentioned above.
-But in general, it can be stated that there are also classes which can be classified quite precisely as classes 24 and 25.
+But in general, it can be stated that there are also classes which can be classified quite precisely, e.g. classes 24 and 25.

 ![Conf_matrix_svm_combined](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/svm_heatmap_combined.png)
 In the version where the SVM algorithm was run on the combined classes, one can see that some classes could be classified